kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

   // +kubebuilder:validation:MaxLength=256
   Protocol BackendProtocol `json:"protocol"`
   // TLS defines the TLS configuration that a client should use when talking to the backend.
+  // TODO: To prevent duplication on the part of the user, maybe this should be declared once at the
+  // top level with per-port overrides?
   // +optional
   TLS *BackendTLS `json:"tls,omitempty"`
   // +optional